- What do I need to become a Foster Parent?

 Yes, Foster Parents are required to work with Village Staff, biological parents, the court system, and schools.

-Foster Parents are expected to participate in Village life and contribute to the well-being of children in their care by working with Village Staff and biological parents, attending trainings as directed, and taking advantage of Village resources.
+Foster Parents are expected to participate in and contribute to the well-being of children in their care by working with Village Staff and biological parents, attending trainings as directed, and taking advantage of Village resources and activities.

 - Training before and after children are placed with them